nps5696/computer-vision-cognition/weekly_reports/Status_Report_9_18_23.md

  - Plans and Goals

-## Contrubitions of Individual Memebers
+## Contrubitions of Individual Members

  - **Martins Fernanda Gregorini**